build-on-aws/content/tutorials/egress-controls-for-cloud-workloads/egress-controls-with-route53-dns-resolver-firewall/index.md

 - We can see that the traffic is blocked.
 We can also see the custom response `dns-firewall-block` that we gave while creating the DNS Rule group.

-  > **Note:** If you used a different block response of NXDOMAIN or NODATA you will see this instead.

 ![CloudWatch results](/images/lab1-37.png "View the CloudWatch results")